oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 7. The verifier verifies the vp_token and eventually the IDP learns about the result.
 How the IDP learns about the result is omitted for simplicity.
 See Usage with Digital Credentials {{digital-credentials}} for details.
 The IDP then evaluates the result, especially the transactino data.
 8. The IDP returns an authorization code to the client as per Native Authorization Response {{native-response}}.
 9. The client redeems the code for an access token as per Token Request {{token-request}}.
 10. The IDP responds to the token request as per as per Token Request {{token-request}}.
-It also includes the athorization_details
+It also includes the athorization_details.

         HTTP/1.1 200 OK
         Content-Type: application/json
         Cache-Control: no-store

         {
           "access_token": "2YotnFZFEjr1zCsicMWpAA",
           "token_type": "Bearer",